On this page

 According to The Kennel Club, the Red Irish Setter is not just an exceptional hunting companion but also a devoted and friendly family pet.
 Their high energy, affectionate nature, and intelligence make them popular among active dog owners.

-💡 Quick Fact About Red Irish Setters:
+💡 Quick Fact About Red Irish Setters

 What Makes the Red Irish Setter Coat Unique?

-Coat Features of the Red Irish Setter:
+Description of the Red Irish Setter Coat:

 Are Red Irish Setters Good Family Dogs?